Specifying Code View Settings

-Set the font preferences and apply color schemes for syntax highlighting in Tools > Options > Text Editor > Font & Colors.
+Set the font preferences and apply color schemes for syntax highlighting, diff editor, and code analysis results in Edit > Preferences > Text Editor > Font & Colors.

 Antialiasing is used by default to make text look smoother and more readable on the screen.
 Deselect the Antialias check box to turn off antialiasing.

-You can select one of the predefined color schemes for syntax highlighting or create customized color schemes.
-The color schemes apply to highlighting both C++ and QML files and generic files.
+You can select one of the predefined color schemes or create customized color schemes.

 To create a color scheme:

-- Select Tools > Options > Text Editor > Fonts & Color > Copy.
+- Select Edit > Preferences > Text Editor > Fonts & Color > Copy.

 - Enter a name for the color scheme and click OK.

-- In the Foreground field, specify the color of the selected code element.
+- In the Foreground field, specify the color of the selected code element or message.

-- In the Background field, select the background color for the code element.
+- In the Background field, select the background color for the code element or message.

 The backgound of the Text element determines the background of the code editor.

-- In Font, select Bold or Italic to format the text of the selected code element by making it bold or italic.
+- In Font, select Bold or Italic to format the text of the selected code element or message by making it bold or italic.

-- In Underline, select the color and style to use for underlining code elements.
+- In Underline, select the color and style to use for underlining code elements or messages.

 When you copy code from Qt Design Studio, it is copied in both plain text and HTML format.
 The latter makes sure that syntax highlighting is preserved when pasting to a rich-text editor.

 To share color schemes with others, export and import them as XML files.
-To export a color scheme, select Tools > Options > Text Editor > Fonts & Color > Export, and then select the filename and location for the XML file.
+To export a color scheme, select Edit > Preferences > Text Editor > Fonts & Color > Export, and then select the filename and location for the XML file.

 To import a color scheme, select Import, and then select the XML file to import.
 In the Import Color Scheme dialog, enter a name for the color scheme in Color scheme name: